Kaliumhexacyanoferrat/GenHTTP.Website/content/_index.md

 +++
 title = ''
-description = 'Lightweight REST API server framework written in C# with support for current standards such as Open API, JWT auth, Websockets and more.' date = 2024-06-20T14:10:41+02:00
+description = 'Lightweight REST API HTTP server framework library written in C# with support for current standards such as Open API, JWT auth, Websockets and more.' date = 2024-06-20T14:10:41+02:00
 +++